-Defensible borders have continuing relevance in an era in which concern with nonconventional weapons in the Middle East is on the rise, especially nuclear weapons.
-Israel is such a small country that in the event of war, it must disperse its population and defensive assets as widely as possible in order to reduce the enemy's belief that it can achieve a decisive military advantage by launching a first strike, without facing any retaliatory response from Israel.
-The more Israel's geographic vulnerability increases, the more it will face a greater threat from non-conventional attack by Middle Eastern military forces, as well as from nonconventional terrorism.
-This will become more pronounced should the accessibility of terrorist groups to Israel be improved, as they acquire the ability to use nuclear terrorism in the future.
+Defensible borders have continuing relevance in an era in which concern about nonconventional weapons in the Middle East is on the rise, especially nuclear weapons.
+Israel is such a small country that in the event of war, it must disperse its population and defensive assets as widely as possible so as to reduce the enemy's belief that it can achieve a decisive military advantage by launching a first strike, without facing any retaliatory response from Israel.
+The more Israel's geographic vulnerability increases, the more it will face a greater threat from nonconventional attack by Middle Eastern military forces, as well as from nonconventional terrorism.
+This will become more pronounced should Israel's accessibility to terrorist groups increase, as they acquire the ability to use nuclear terrorism in the future.